CorneliusDeng/UESTC/Learn record and summarize/Big Data Analytics and Mining.md

     - Semi-supervised Learning
     - Irregular nodes/patterns mining on data streams

-  - Multi-source or multi-type data mining
+  - Multi-source or multi-type data mining (Variety)

     Basic idea: propose new algorithms for structure or unstructure data, or different types of data, different sources, etc,  mainly focus on: